TheFern2/Getting-Started-in-Electronics/README.md

+# Famtronics

-# Getting-Started-in-Electronics
+## Getting-Started-in-Electronics

 A guide to get you started in electronics.
 There are quite a few resources online, such as sites, guides, channels, etc, but in the abyss of all that information it can be daunting for the beginner like myself.
 What tools do I really need vs what can wait, what components do I need, what are some good books, what are some good projects to start with?
 Are all questions I once had, some I still don't know the answer.
-In this repository, I plan to collect ideas, processes, and just share it with the world as I learn electronics myself, Welcome to the World of Famtronics!
+In this repository, I plan to collect ideas, processes, and just share it with the world as my family, and myself learn electronics, Welcome to the World of Famtronics!

 ## Discord Community